Bank Comparison

 Can I cancel Scotiabank mortgage life insurance?

 Yes.
 You can cancel Scotiabank mortgage insurance at any time without penalty.
-Make sure your replacement term life policy is active before cancelling to avoid a coverage gap.
-Contact Scotiabank in writing or through your branch to cancel.
+The smart move is to get your replacement term life policy approved first, then cancel Scotia's coverage so you don't leave your family with a gap.

 What's better than Scotiabank mortgage insurance?